-The USC Law & Global Health Collaboration invites you to attend a talk with Pardis Mahdavi on “Social Movements, Sexual Rights, and Reproductive Rights: #meToo in Global Context.”
+The USC Law & Global Health Collaboration hosted Pardis Mahdavi, acting dean of the Josef Korbel School of International Studies at the University of Denver, for her talk: “Social Movements, Sexual Rights, and Reproductive Rights: #meToo in Global Context” March 5.

 Acting Dean of the Josef Korbel School of International Studies at the University of Denver